-It was kind of funny how at least one person in each Pre-Algebra class made a joke about getting rid of inequality when I introduced the unit.
+We started our inequality unit.
 Absolutely loved THIS LESSON I found on how to introduce inequalities and basically copied it verbatim.
 Great way to tap into the concept first, then talk about mathematical notation and graphing.
 Here’s the slideshow I made to help guide our discussion and remind of some of the questions to ask.
 It went much better than last year since last year I just told them how to do it but we didn’t really talk about them in the context of ‘is this a solution to this situation or not.’
 Some got a little bit tripped up when solving 1-step inequalities (here’s the slideshow for that), especially since the ones we did in class were working with whole numbers but their Khan Academy assignment ended up pulling in some fractions.

 So after trying to teach multiplying mixed numbers with circle models and complicated area models like this:

 2/3 * 4/5 = 8/15